 The refund process of any credit balance to the student will be made within 45 days of the student's last day of attendance.
 Refund checks will be mailed to the student unless other arrangements are made in writing by the student at the time of withdrawal.

 In the event a student’s tuition account maintains a balance due after the student is withdrawn and all calculations are completed, the student will have 30 days of the date of notification to make full payment to the Adult Career Center Business Office.
 Payment will be accepted in cash, cashier’s check or credit card.
 Payments can be made by mail, in person during normal business hours or charge by phone.
+Any account not paid in full within 30 days will be subject to collection through the Ohio Attorney General’s Office.

 Leave of Absence